First publised 4th Oct 2017. Updated 26th November 2017

 What are WASET Conferences?

-The WASET conferences are at best highly dubious and at worst a blatant fraud / scam.
-Here’s what you need to know before submitting research and/or attending and how we found out the hard way.
+WASET conferences events are at best highly dubious and at worst a form of fraud or scam.
+If you are expecting an acadamic conference (as their website eludes to), the following post provides information which you should consider and seriously evaluate before submitting research and/or attending.
+It also describes how we found out the hard way.

 We identified and selected the International Conference on Political Psychology (ICPP) ran by the World Academy of Science, Engineering and Technology, or WASET.
 The